-The Board can exercise its discretion to apply a number of downward adjustment options as a consequence (in accordance with applicable law and any terms and conditions provided).
+The Board can exercise its discretion to apply a number of downward adjustment options as part of consequence management (in accordance with applicable law and any terms and conditions provided).
 The Board may choose to exercise the following options or a combination of these at any time, but will always consider their use if any of the circumstances specified by Prudential Standard CPS 511 Remuneration occur.
-Further, if an Accountable Executive of ANZ has failed to comply with their accountability obligations under the BEAR, their deferred remuneration will be reduced by an amount that is proportionate to the failure, as required by BEAR.

-The downward adjustment options specified in #1 to #3 below are applicable to all employees, while clawback (#4) in 2022 is currently limited to select employees (primarily the CEO, ExCo and GGM IA, and some senior employees in jurisdictions where clawback regulations apply):
+The downward adjustment options specified in #1 to #3 below are applicable to all employees, while clawback (#4) in 2023 is currently limited to select employees (primarily the CEO, ExCo and GGM IA, and some senior employees in jurisdictions where clawback regulations apply):

 - 1. In year adjustment, the most common type of downward adjustment, which reduces the amount of variable remuneration an employee may have otherwise been awarded for that year. - 2.
 Further deferral/freezing delays the decision to pay/allocate variable remuneration, or further defers the vesting of deferred remuneration or freezes vested/unexercised shares and rights.
 This would typically only be considered where an investigation is pending/underway. - 3.
 Malus is an adjustment to reduce the value of all or part of deferred remuneration before it has vested.
 Malus is used in cases of more serious performance or behaviour issues.
 Any and all variable remuneration we award or grant to an employee is subject to ANZ's on-going and absolute discretion to apply malus and adjust variable remuneration downward (including to zero) at any time before the relevant variable remuneration vests. - 4.
-Clawback is the recovery of variable remuneration that has already vested or been paid.
+Clawback is the recovery of variable remuneration that has already vested or been paid (up to two years from vesting / payment or a longer period as determined by Board discretion, policy or applicable law).
 This would typically only be considered if the other types of downward adjustment/other consequences are considered inadequate given the severity of the situation.

-Before any scheduled vesting of deferred remuneration, the Board (for the CEO, Disclosed Executives and other specified roles) and/or the Enterprise Accountability Group (which operates under the delegated authority of the HR Committee) for other employees, considers whether any further deferral, malus, or clawback should be applied.
+Before any scheduled vesting of deferred remuneration, the Board (for the CEO, Disclosed Executives and other specified roles) and/or the Enterprise Accountability Group (EAG) (which operates under the delegated authority of the HRC) for other employees, considers whether any further deferral/freezing, malus, or clawback should be applied.

-For MRTs who are also France, Germany, UK or China MRTs, where remuneration has vested (and during the retention period for France, Germany or UK MRTs) and:
+For MRTs who are also France MRTs, Germany MRTs, or UK MRTs, where remuneration has vested (and during the retention period for France, Germany or UK MRTs) and:

-- the employee participated in or was responsible for conduct which resulted in significant losses to the firm, or failed to meet appropriate standards of fitness or propriety (or both); or - there is reasonable evidence of employee misbehaviour or material error; or - the firm or the relevant business unit (or both) suffers a material failure of risk management; Board has the on-going and absolute discretion to recover and/or request repayment of vested variable the Board has the on-going and absolute discretion to recover and/or request repayment of vested variable remuneration in any circumstance that it determines is reasonable.
+- the employee participated in or was responsible for conduct which resulted in significant losses to - there is reasonable evidence of employee misbehaviour or material error; or

+• the firm or the relevant business unit (or both) suffers a material failure of risk management; the Board has the on-going and absolute discretion to recover and/or request repayment of vested variable remuneration in any circumstance that it determines is reasonable.